Common Name: Petitgrain Bigarade

 Latin Name: Citrus aurantium L. ssp. amara engl.

-Distillation Method: Steam distilled
+Extraction Method: Steam distilled leaves and twigs

 Shelf Life: About 3-4 years

 Safety Data: This essential oil has no known safety concerns.
 However, it should always be diluted to avoid potential adverse reactions that include sensitization.

 California Prop 65 Statement: This product contains essential oil constituents on the CA Prop 65 list of toxic chemicals.
 This product conforms to the reporting requirements of California Proposition 65 (Safe Drinking Water and Toxic Enforcement Act of 1986).
 We are conforming to the regulation by reporting the existence, or lack thereof, of ingredients deemed reportable by the above mentioned regulations via a Safety Data Sheet (SDS), in Section 15 "Regulatory Information."
 Ingredients from Natural Food Sources (NFS) are exempt from reporting in accordance with Title 27, § 25501(a).